jonnonz1/nz-statute-book/acts/public/1957/charitable-trusts-act-1957.md

 (2) Where any estate or interest in, or any mortgage or charge on, any land under the Land Transfer Act 2017 is vested in a board by virtue of this section, the Registrar-General of Land shall, on receiving a written application under the common seal of the board, register the board as proprietor of that estate, interest, mortgage, or charge.

 ### 15 Name of board
-(1) No trustees or society shall be incorporated under a name which is identical with that of any other board, or of any company carrying on business in New Zealand (whether registered in New Zealand or not) or of any other body corporate established or registered in New Zealand under any Act, or which so nearly resembles that name as to be calculated to deceive, except where the other board, company, or body corporate, as the case may be, signifies its consent in such manner as the Registrar requires, and the Registrar is satisfied that registration of the board by that name will not be contrary to the public interest.
+(1) The Registrar must refuse to incorporate a board under a name if, in the Registrar’s opinion,— (a) the use of the name would contravene any legislation; or (b) the name is identical or almost identical to the name of any other board or company carrying on business in New Zealand (whether incorporated in New Zealand or not) or other body corporate established or registered in New Zealand; or
-(2) The name of a board need not include—
-  (a) the words Trust Board:
-  (b) any of the following words, namely, Trust, Board, Society, and Incorporated.
+  (c) the name is identical or almost identical to a name that has already been reserved under the Companies Act 1993 and that is still available for registration under that Act; or
+  (d) the name is likely to mislead the board’s members or the public about the board’s nature or identity; or (e) the name is offensive.
+(2) If the Registrar refuses to incorporate the board under subsection (1), the board may be incorporated under a name that has been amended to address (to the Registrar’s satisfaction) the matter referred to in that subsection.
+(3) Subsection (1)﻿(b) does not apply if—
+  (a) the other board, company, or body corporate gives its consent in any manner that the Registrar requires; and (b) the Registrar is satisfied that board’s use of the name will not be contrary to the public interest.

+### 15A Registrar may change name
+(1) If the Registrar is satisfied that the name under which a board is registered is not permitted under section 15, the Registrar may enter a new name on the register for the board that would be permitted under section 15 in place of the former name.
+(2) The name entered on the register under subsection (1) may be a name selected by the board after being given a reasonable opportunity to do so (pursuant to a resolution passed at a meeting of the board), or if the board does not select a name, a name selected by the Registrar.
+(3) If the Registrar registers a new name, the Registrar must issue a certificate of incorporation recording the change of name.

-### 16 Change of name
+### 16 Change of name at application of board
 (1) In any case where a society is incorporated as a board, or where the trustees of a society are incorporated as a board, the board may, pursuant to a resolution of the society passed at a general meeting, apply to the Registrar to change the name under which the board is registered.
 (2) In any other case where trustees are incorporated as a board, the board may, pursuant to a resolution passed at a meeting of the board, apply to the Registrar to change the name under which it is registered.
-(3) Where a board applies to the Registrar under this section to change the name under which it is registered and the Registrar approves of the change, the Registrar shall enter the new name in the register in place of the former name, and shall alter the certificate of incorporation to meet the circumstances of the case.
+(3) Where a board applies to the Registrar under this section to change the name under which it is registered and the Registrar approves of the change, the Registrar shall enter the new name in the register in place of the former name.
+(3A) If the Registrar registers a new name under subsection (3), the Registrar must issue a certificate of incorporation recording the change of name.
+(4)

+### 16A Effect of change of name
-(4) A change of name by a board under this section shall not affect any rights or obligations of the board, or render defective any legal proceedings by or against the board, and any legal proceedings that may have been continued or commenced by or against it in its former name may be continued or commenced by or against it in its new name.
+A change of name under section 15A or 16 does not affect any rights or obligations of the board, or render defective any legal proceedings by or against the board, and any legal proceedings that may have been continued or commenced by or against it in its former name may be continued or commenced by or against it in its new name.

 ### 17 Right to appeal to court
 (1) Any person dissatisfied with any decision of the Registrar that trustees are not to be registered under this Act or that a name or change in the name of any board is not to be approved or registered, may appeal to the court against that decision.